gsjurseth/opdk8s/README.md

 # Initial experiments to get zk running
-so basically I did the following o built a docker with apigee-setup installed and ready o published said docker to my project gcr o created a cluster with 5 nodes o created a spec which updates some requirements (lower the mem and cpu reqs for ZK) o deployed a stateful set and watched
+so basically I did the following

+ * built a docker with apigee-setup installed and ready
+ * published said docker to my project gcr
+ * created a cluster with 5 nodes
+ * created a spec which updates some requirements (lower the mem and cpu reqs for ZK)
+ * deployed a stateful set and watched

 ## Docker
 So, I had to build the docker with the docker file you see below.
 I used this command to do so: